Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 For an LPN, communication is fundamental to good nursing practice.
 It’s necessary to develop positive professional relationships with patients and to work cooperatively with fellow health care providers.

-While connecting with others comes more naturally to some than others, nurses who are worried their skills aren’t up to par should know that communication is a skill that can be developed over time.
+While connecting with others comes more naturally to some than others, LPNs and what it means to patients who are worried their skills aren’t up to par should know that communication is a skill that can be developed over time.
 Ultimately, it’s only practice that makes communication skills perfect.

 Did learning about the importance of communication skills for LPNs interest you?
 Ready for an exciting new career in the health care field?